nasermirzaei89/nasermirzaei89.github.io/_posts/2017-03-01-signing-your-work.md

 ssb   2048R/0E098B718369A0DC 2017-03-01
 ```

-Paste the text below, substituting in the GPG key ID you’d like to use.
+Paste the text below, substituting in the GPG key ID you'd like to use.
 In this example, the GPG key ID is `4E4E444D0857423A`:

 ```bash
 gpg --armor --export 4E4E444D0857423A